Shopping tips for lactose-intolerant people

 All packaged foods have a label on them with information such as

-• the nutritional content and calories.
+• Nutritional content and calories

 Food labeling regulations state which information has to be included on food packaging.
-For people who are lactose-intolerant, the list of ingredients is most important.
+For people who are lactose intolerant, the list of ingredients is most important.
 It contains the following information:

 • A list of all the ingredients according to their weight in the food product, starting with the ingredient that weighs the most and ending with the ingredient that weighs the least.